Array API Support#

 • Random number generation: Modules using np.random (e.g., denormalize)

-Metadata arrays (axis labels, coordinates) typically remain as NumPy arrays since they are not performance-critical.
+Metadata arrays (axis labels, coordinates) always remain as NumPy arrays since they are not performance-critical.

 Adding Array API Support#